Featurevisor

 Learn more in Configuration.

 By default, Featurevisor defines attributes, segments, and features as YAML files.
-If you want JSON, TOML, or any other language, see custom parsers guide.
+If you want JSON, TOML, or any other format, see custom parsers guide.

 Create an attribute

-Attributes are the building blocks of creating segments.
+Attributes are the building blocks of creating conditions.

 We will start by creating an attribute called userId: